2008 United States House of Representatives elections in North Carolina: District 10

+Predictions

+District 11

 First-term incumbent Heath Shuler faced Carl Mumpower, who won a three-way Republican primary that included Spence Campbell and John C. Armor.
 Shuler was favored, since he did not face opposition from the man he defeated in 2006, former Rep. Charles H. Taylor.
 Libertarian Keith Smith also ran in the general election.
 CQ Politics forecasted the race as 'Safe Democrat'.